FitriFuad/EV-Car-Ownership-Malaysia-2024/README.md

-# EV Car Ownership at Malaysia for year 2024
+# EV Car Ownership in Malaysia for 2024

 ## Project Overview
-This project to study the ownership of EV car among Malaysian for the year of 2024.
+This project aims to study the ownership of EV cars among Malaysians for the year 2024.

-## Data Source
+## Data Sources

-- new car registration from JPJ
+- New car registration data from JPJ (Road Transport Department)
-- ev stations licence registration from ST website.
+- EV stations license registration data from the ST (Energy Commission) website

-## Question to answered
+## Research Questions

-- Is there any increasing trend for the ev car ownership
+1. Is there an increasing trend in EV car ownership?
-- What is external factors affecting of the new purchase.
+2. What external factors are affecting new EV purchases?
-- Is availability of utilities ev charger station on certain states affected the number of new purchase.
+3. Does the availability of EV charger stations in certain states affect the number of new purchases?

 ## Limitations

-- Lack of time range in data availability, only available for Jan 24 - Jun 24

-- Problem with Rakan Niaga in states registration

-# Tools

-- Data Cleaning & Data Scarping
-  - Excel use for cleaning any unused data

-- Data Analysis
- - Power Bi use for data analysis

-- Data Visualization & Reporting
- - Power Bi for generate visualization and reporting
- - GitHub for publishing and recording

-# Data Retrieve & Cleaning Steps
-- JPJ Data
- - Retrieve data from data.gov.my
- - Import into Excel power query to cleaning

-- ST data
- - Using getData functions with web
- - Copy table into power query
- - Data cleaning

-# Data Analysis
- - Import data to Power Bi
- - Set relationship from 2 different data source
- - Set new measure using DAX to using
-   [ Show DAX function here ]

-# Data Visualization and reporting
- - Creating few tables and graph to see relationship between data
-- set a graph to see the trends chargin from month to month
-- Set a graph to see the relationship between amni of station availability and car registration between states.

-# Finding

-- There are increasing trends of ev car registration at Malaysia.
-- There are subtle relationship between the no of available ev charging station with number of car registered in some states.
-- increasing trends probably got affected by government incentive. ( study this)

-# Suggestions

-- Increase no of ev station availability.
-- Regulated the msrp price of ev car
-- New incentive or benefits for ev user.
+- Data is only available for the period from January 2024 to June 2024.
+- Issues with data accuracy from Rakan Niaga in state registrations.

+## Tools Used
+### Data Cleaning & Data Scraping
+- Excel: Used for cleaning unused data.

+### Data Analysis
+- Power BI: Used for data analysis.

+### Data Visualization & Reporting
+- Power BI: Used for generating visualizations and reports.
+- GitHub: Used for publishing and recording the project.

+## Data Retrieval & Cleaning Steps
+### JPJ Data
+1. Retrieve data from data.gov.my.
+2. Import into Excel Power Query for cleaning.

+### ST Data
+1. Use `getData` functions with the web.
+2. Copy tables into Power Query.
+3. Clean the data.

+## Data Analysis
+1. Import data into Power BI.
+2. Establish relationships between the two data sources.
+3. Create new measures using DAX (Data Analysis Expressions).

+## Data Visualization and Reporting
+1. Create tables and graphs to explore relationships between data.
+2. Generate graphs to track trends from month to month.
+3. Create graphs to examine the relationship between the availability of charging stations and car registrations across states.

+## Findings
+1. There is an increasing trend in EV car registrations in Malaysia.
+2. A subtle relationship exists between the number of available EV charging stations and the number of car registrations in some states.
+3. The increasing trend is likely influenced by government incentives (further study needed).

+## Suggestions
+1. Increase the number of EV charging stations.
+2. Regulate the MSRP price of EV cars.
+3. Introduce new incentives or benefits for EV users.